 Caproni Ca.113.
 A tidy looking two-seat trainer biplane with an elegant streamlined fuselage.
 Many records were set in various versions of this aircraft including those for altitude, distance & endurance.
 Its largest user was the Bulgarian Air Force, where Caproni established the Kaproni Bulgarski divison to build 107 "Chuchuliga" aircraft.
 Planet Models have released a nicely moulded 1/48 resin kit of the single seat version with decals for a Peruvian machine and the sole surviving aircraft I-MARY that resides in the Volandia Park and Aviation Museum in Milan.

 Caproni Ca.114.
 A very capable 1933 single seat biplane design based on the Ca.113.
-It was not accepted by the Regia Aeronautica, despite good performance during evaluation tests.
+It was not accepted by the Regia Aeronautica despite good performance during evaluation tests.
 Peru placed an order for 12 aircraft which saw active service until the last machines were scrapped in 1944.
 Planet Models have produced a good quality 1/48 resin kit with Peruvian markings.

 Caproni Ca.165.
 This single prototype was built in 1938.
-Intended as a fighter, it showed much promise when tested against the FIAT Cr.42 in mock dogfights, but engine reliability issues and unfavourable comments from the pilots meant no orders were placed.
+Intended as a fighter, it showed much promise when tested against the FIAT Cr.42 in mock dogfights but engine reliability issues and unfavourable comments from the pilots meant no orders were placed.
 There are no known kits of this aircraft.

 The aircraft listed below were experimental prototypes.

 Caproni CH.1.
 A short lived prototype biplane designed by ing.
 Antonio Chiodi in 1934.
 He piloted the aircraft on its first flight in 1935 where, despite being underpowered, it demonstrated a good rate of climb.
-After flipping on its back later that year in a landing accident, the Regia Aeronautica lost interest and no orders were placed.
+After flipping on its back later that year in a landing accident the Regia Aeronautica lost interest and no orders were placed.
 Issue 88 of Aerofan has a good in-depth article of this aircraft.
-Now discontinued, the 1/72 Dujin kit had modelled the canopy incorrectly, perhaps the only serious fault on the model.
+Now discontinued, the 1/72 Dujin kit had modelled the canopy incorrectly, the only serious fault of the model.

 Caproni Sauro-1.
 Built in 1933, this prototype tourer was also known as TRICAP (Trigone Caproni), named after its designer Emmanuale Trigona and its builder Caproni.
 It was a clean design with an inverted gull wing, powered by a Farina radial but, despite successful trials, there was no further development or orders placed.
 There are no known kits of this aircraft.